 And the less you have in monthly bills, the less you need in savings to survive.

-So work to get out of debt, but also make sure you build a larger emergency fund too.
+So work to get out of debt, but also make sure you build a fully funded emergency fund to cover unexpected expenses.

 #4.
 No Defined Motivation

-My final issue with the baby steps is you are not asked to define what your motivation is at the start, including any financial goals you have.
+Another issue with Dave Ramsey’s baby steps is you are not asked to define what your motivation is at the start, including any financial goals you have.